SheetalMaurya/MvvmCross-Wiki/Value-Converters.md

 Note: to use the Visibility converters at design-time on the Windows platforms, you can include the design-time helper objects - `MvxVisibilityDesignTimeHelper` - these can be used as:

         <visibility:MvxVisibilityDesignTimeHelper x:Key="DesignTimeVisibility" />

+If you need to create your own Visibility ValueConverter's then the `MvxBaseVisibilityValueConverter<T>` and `MvxBaseVisibilityValueConverter` base classes can assist with this - e.g.:

+	public class SayPleaseVisibilityValueConverter : MvxBaseVisibilityValueConverter<string>
+	{
+		protected override MvxVisibility Convert(string value, object parameter, CultureInfo culture) {
+                    return (value == "Please) ?
+MvxVisibility.Visible : MvxVisibility.Collapsed;
+                }
+	}

 **Note:** In addition to the `Visibility` properties that are available on all `UIElement`s within Xaml, MvvmCross also provides a `Visible` custom binding - allowing ViewModel properties of type `Boolean` to be bound directly to the UI visibility without using the `VisibilityConverter` - e.g.: